Mathics3/mathics-development-guide/docs/extending/code-overview/top-level-eval-print.rst

 a variable containing the syntax-highlighting style to use; it can be altered.
 Also there is a list of all possible syntax styles styles which is not alterable and not in the ``Settings`` namespace.
-For Django, there is a Boolean setting indicating whether or not to use a sans-serif font.
+For Django, there is a Boolean setting indicating whether or not to use a Sans-Serif font.

 Evaluation
 ----------

 In order to process input requests, an ``Evaluation`` object needs to be created using some set of definitions.
-(Right now a new one is created for each expression, but this might not be needed.)
+(Right now a new evaluation object is created for each to-level expression, but this might not be needed, and the prior object might be reused.)

 This evaluation object has a scan-and-parse method which is passed some sort of I/O handle to read from.
 The result of that is another S-expression described in :ref:`AST <ast>`.

-This S-expression result is then passed into to the ``evaluate()`` method of the evaluation object.
+This S-expression result is then passed to the ``evaluate()`` method of the evaluation object.
 Evaluation may add, delete or change definitions, so a front end will want definitions to persist in a Mathics session while the Evaluation object may or may not.

 The sequence: tokenize input, parse tokens, and evaluate is common.
-So there is a method on the evaluation method call ``parse_evaluate()`` that does all 3 of these things.
+So there is a method on the evaluation method called ``parse_evaluate()`` that does all 3 of these things.

 The diagram below indicates this process

 .. image:: top-level-eval-print.png
-  :width: 400
+  :width: 800
   :alt: Top-level Eval Print Pipeline

 The result from a top-level evaluation is a special ``Result`` kind of object containing:

+*out*:
-* ``out``:  a Python list containing all the messages and printed strings produced
+   a Python list containing all the messages and printed strings produced

+*line_no*:
-* ``line_no``: the last line number for how far in the input progressed.
+    the last line number for how far in the input progressed.
 This is most useful if there was an error.

+*result*:
-* ``result``: a Python object containing the formatted version of the result of the evaluation
+    a Python object containing the formatted version of the result of the evaluation

+*last_eval*:
-* ``last_eval``: the last result of the evaluation (an S-Expression), without formatting.
+    the last result of the evaluation (an S-Expression), without formatting.

 Formatting
 ----------

-Here we describe the formatting process that produces ``result`` from ``last_eval``. *Note: In the future this may get removed form Mathics core and front-ends will do this process outside of the Mathics core.*
+Here we describe the formatting process that produces ``result`` from ``last_eval``. *Note: In the future this may get removed from Mathics core and front-ends will do this process outside of the Mathics core.*

 In the current implementation, this work is done by the